What is breach of confidence?

 Elements of confidential information

-There are three elements for a cause of action in breach of confidence:2
+There are three elements for a cause of action in breach of confidence:

 Element 1: Information is confidential

-The test for whether information is confidential is as follows:
+The test for whether information is confidential is that:

-- The information must not be in the public domain or common knowledge.3
+- the information must not be in the public domain or common knowledge.

-A common form of confidential information are trade secrets.
-Trade secrets are devices or techniques used in a trade or occupation that give an advantage that is not generally known to competitors.4
+A common form of confidential information is trade secrets.
+Trade secrets are devices or techniques used in a trade or occupation that give an advantage that is not generally known to competitors.

 A cause of action for breach of confidence in equity will require that the information that the plaintiff asserts to be confidential:

-- Was received by the defendant in circumstances that create an obligation of confidence.5
+- was received by the defendant in circumstances that create an obligation of confidence.

 Element 2: Obligation of confidence

-An obligation of confidence can arise in relation to a number of different circumstances.
-Examples may include through agreements, specific relationships between parties (e.g. fiduciary relationships, employee and employer relationships, etc), subject matter, conscience, or information obtained through reprehensible means.
+An obligation of confidence can arise in relation to different circumstances.
+Examples may include through agreements, specific relationships between parties (e.g. fiduciary relationships, employee and employer relationships), subject matter, conscience, or information obtained through reprehensible means.

 The most common way to determine whether there is an obligation of confidence is through subject matter.
 There are two tests:

-- Reasonable persons test: If the circumstances are such that any reasonable person standing in the shoes of the recipient of the information would have realised that upon reasonable grounds, the information was being given to him or her in confidence, this should suffice to impose upon him or her the equitable obligation of confidence.6
+- Reasonable person test: If the circumstances are such that any reasonable person standing in the shoes of the recipient of the information would have realised that upon reasonable grounds, the information was being given to them in confidence, this should suffice to impose upon them the equitable obligation of confidence.

 Element 3: Unauthorised use of confidential information

-A breach of confidence occurs where the defendant uses confidential information for a purpose other than that for which the information was disclosed to them without authorisation.8
+A breach of confidence occurs where the defendant uses confidential information for a purpose other than that for which the information was disclosed to them without authorisation.

 It not necessary in Australia to show that detriment has been suffered by the disclosing party in order to establish a cause of action in breach of confidence.

-There are a number of defences that might be available to a person who has been accused of breaching confidence, depending on the circumstances of each individual matter.
+There are defences that might be available to a person who has been accused of breaching confidence, depending on the circumstances of each individual matter.

 Some examples include:

-- Public domain – the defendant is able to prove that the information disclosed is already available in the public domain.
+- Public domain – the defendant is able to prove that the information disclosed is already available in the public domain; and

 - Consent – the defendant is able to prove that they disclosed the confidential information with the plaintiff’s consent.

-- Account of profits – the plaintiff may be awarded this equitable remedy in circumstances where the defendant has benefited from the breach of confidence, or where it is anticipated that the defendant will benefit from the breach of confidence.
+- Account of profits – the plaintiff may be awarded this equitable remedy in circumstances where the defendant has benefited from the breach of confidence, or where it is anticipated that the defendant will benefit from the breach of confidence; and

 - Constructive trust – the plaintiff may be awarded this equitable remedy in circumstances where the plaintiff has been deprived of a right relating to the confidential information disclosed as a result of the defendant’s breach of confidence.
 In this circumstance, the defendant’s gains would be held on trust for the benefit of the plaintiff.